 Zach flipped his hand toward Finn.
 “Are you kidding me?
 He’s fucking hilarious!”

 Finn drained the last of his beer.
-Out the corner of his eye, he caught Eddy shooting him a murderous glare.
+In his peripheral vision, he caught Eddy shooting him a murderous glare.
 If Eddy didn’t get to hang with Zach, he was going to hear about it for the rest of their lives.
 He pointed with his bottle at Zach, then at Eddy.
 “Why don’t you two dance and have some fun?
 I’m going to get another beer from the bar, then take off.”

 “Sounds like a great idea!”
 Eddy turned his best smile on Zach.
 “What do you say?
 Do you want to dance?”